Reggie Ruggiero

 John "Reggie" Ruggiero is an American former NASCAR driver.
 He is known for his dominance in the NASCAR Whelen Modified Tour in the 1990s despite never winning the championship.

 Ruggiero was a partner with Ed Flemke Jr. at Race Works, a manufacturer of modified chassis.
 Flemke took over sole control of the business when Ruggiero moved to North Carolina to work at Stewart–Haas Racing.

 Racing career

 NASCAR Busch Series

-Ruggiero debuted in the Busch Series in 1987, where he drove the No. 90 Cox Chevrolet to a 10th place finish after he had started 20th.
+Ruggiero debuted in the Busch Series in 1987, where he drove the No. 90 Cox Chevrolet to a tenth place finish after he had started 20th.
 He returned to the car for the next race at Darlington, where he finished 26th after starting 27th.
 He was then replaced by Rusty Wallace for the remainder of the season.

-In 1993, he drove the No. 13 Auto Palace Chevrolet at Loudon, and started 23rd.
+In 1993, Ruggiero drove the No. 13 Auto Palace Chevrolet at Loudon, and started 23rd.
 A crash caused him to finish 30th in the race.

-His fourth and last race in the series was in 1995, where he drove his own No. 06 Chevrolet at Loudon to a 20th place finish after starting 18th.
+Ruggiero's fourth and last race in the series was in 1995, where he drove his own No. 06 Chevrolet at Loudon to a 20th place finish after starting 18th.